Using the Cycles Dashboard

 succeeded,failed,skippedlists — rendered in aBulkActionResultDialog(v0.1.25.34+) with per-row copy-ID affordances and operator-friendly error messages sourced from the sharederrorCodeMessagescatalog.
 Failed rows show the per-rowerror_code.

 Row-select variant (v0.1.25.36).
 The Budgets view also supports row-select bulk Freeze and Unfreeze — select individual checkboxes across filtered rows rather than applying to the whole filter.
+This is a client-side fan-out over the per-budget freeze/unfreeze endpoints, not a POST /v1/admin/budgets/bulk-action request.
 Row-select bulk failures open the same BulkActionResultDialog with per-row status.

 See Using Bulk Actions for the full request shape and error taxonomy.